reswitched/robocop-ng/README.md

 ## TODO

+ALL FEATURES OF KURISU/ROBOCOP USED IN RESWITCHED ARE NOW SUPPORTED!

 - [x] .py configs
 - [x] membercount command
 - [x] Meme commands and pegaswitch (honestly the easiest part)